 The PGA Championship, run by the PGA of America, brings together one of the strongest fields in golf.
 A cool feature of this event is that it extends invitations to the top 20 finishers from the PGA Professional Championship, giving club and teaching pros a chance to compete alongside the world's best tour players.

 The 2024 venue, Valhalla Golf Club in Louisville, Kentucky, is a massive Jack Nicklaus design built for drama.
 It's a modern parkland course that demands length and precision.
-Expect to see players needing every club in their bag to navigate its rolling terrain, challenging water hazards, and tough signature holes that often have large impact in the player's outcome for that hole and the tournament
+Expect to see players needing every club in their bag to navigate its rolling terrain, challenging water hazards, and tough signature holes that often have a large impact on the player's outcome for that hole and the tournament.

 How the Pros Will Tackle It: A Coach's Perspective